vickyysiahaan/SNMP2MQTT/README.md

+# SNMP2MQTT

+This a python program to read data from SNMP devices and then publish them to mqtt topics.
+Configuration can be set by only editing JSON files.

 What you need to know:
 1. I assume you:
 	- have a basic knowledge about SNMP (if you are a beginner, iReasoning MIB Browser might be an useful tool for you to learn this)